The information-complete quantum theory: The emergent dual Born rule

 \section{The emergent dual Born rule}

 How to acquire information and which kind of information to acquire are two questions of paramount importance.
 According to the ICQT, on one hand, the only way to acquire information is to interact (i.e., entangle) the system $\mathcal{S}$ and the apparatus $\mathcal{A}$ with each other; no interaction leads to no entanglement and thus no information.
 This is in a similar spirit as the relational interpretation \cite{Rovelli,Rovelli-book}, which treats the quantum state as being observer-dependent, namely, the state is the relation between the observer and the system.
-On the other hand, the programming system $\mathcal{P}$, by interacting with $\mathcal{SA}$, dictates the way (actually, the informational-complete way) on which kind of information to acquire about the system $\mathcal{S}$.
+On the other hand, the programming system $\mathcal{P}$, by interacting with $\mathcal{SA}$, dictates the way (actually, the information-complete way) on which kind of information (called the ``$\mathcal{P}$-$\mathcal{SA}$ information'' hereafter) to acquire about the system $\mathcal{S}$.
 For instance, if the whole system is programmed to measure $\hat{s}_{r}$, then $\mathcal{S}$ and $\mathcal{A}$ interact with each other to induce the programmed measurement operations $\hat{U}_{\mathcal{SA} }(\hat{s}_{r},\hat{p}_{r})$.
-This process generates the entangled state $\left\vert r,\mathcal{SA}\right\rangle $ with which $\mathcal{A}$ \textquotedblleft knows\textquotedblright, in a completely coherent way, all information about $\mathcal{S}$ in the basis of $\hat{s}_{r}$; the amount of entanglement contained in $\left\vert r,\mathcal{SA}\right\rangle $ quantifies the amount of information acquired during this measurement.
-Also, $\mathcal{P}$ \textquotedblleft knows\textquotedblright, also in a completely coherent way, the information about which kind of information (here $\left\vert r,\mathcal{SA}\right\rangle $) $\mathcal{A}$ has about $\mathcal{S}$; the amount of the $\mathcal{P}$-$\mathcal{(SA)}$ entanglement quantifies the amount of information on which kind of measurements to do.
-All information is coherently and completely encoded there.
+This process generates the entangled state $\left\vert r,\mathcal{SA}\right\rangle $ with which $\mathcal{A}$ \textquotedblleft knows\textquotedblright, in a completely coherent way, all information (called the ``programmed $\mathcal{SA}\left\vert _{\mathcal{P}}\right.$ information'') about $\mathcal{S}$ in the basis of $\hat{s}_{r}$; the amount of entanglement contained in $\left\vert r,\mathcal{SA}\right\rangle $ quantifies the amount of information acquired during this measurement.
+Also, $\mathcal{P}$ \textquotedblleft knows\textquotedblright, again in a completely coherent way, the information about which kind of information (here $\left\vert r,\mathcal{SA}\right\rangle $) $\mathcal{A}$ has about $\mathcal{S}$; the amount of the $\mathcal{P}$-$\mathcal{(SA)}$ entanglement quantifies the amount of information on which kind of measurements to do.
+All information is coherently and completely encoded there by certain quantum system.

+Thus, for any given system $\mathcal{S}$ in our description one has to ask two questions: How $\mathcal{S}$ gets entangled with another measurement system $\mathcal{A}$ and how many independent ways can it be entangled with $\mathcal{A}$?
+The answer to the latter question is completely contained in the entangled state $\left\vert \mathcal{P(SA)}\right\rangle $, while the answer to the former is the programmed entanglement $\left\vert r,\mathcal{SA} \right\rangle $---the two questions are answered by entanglement at two different levels, called \textit{dual entanglement}.